galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-content/tutorial.md

 > Check [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to learn more how to use Markdown.
 {: .tip}

-The Markdown content is then transformed into a user friendly webpage throughout a templating system.
+The Markdown content is then transformed into a user friendly webpage through a templating system.
 With this approach, there is no need to add the name of every tutorial each time, since they are automatically added based on the tutorial's metadata.

-To help developing the tutorial, we recommend to create a workflow of the different steps of the tutorial inside Galaxy first and then you can create the structure of the tutorial:
+To help developing the tutorial, we recommend to create a workflow of the different steps of the tutorial inside Galaxy first, and then you can create the structure of the tutorial automatically from that:

 > ### {% icon hands_on %} Hands-on: Create the structure of the tutorial from a workflow
 >